cinthialandia/cinthialandia-blog/src/pages/blog/props.md

 ### Props in class components

-The class component receive props as a properties' object called props and you can access them using the syntax `this.props`
+The class component receive props as a properties of the component instance called `props`, and you can access them using the syntax `this.props`

 ```jsx
 import React, { Component } from "react"